Search

 3. To develop effective communication skills

-This course contributes to the following departmental goals, listed in order of emphasis.
-Problem-solving is the main goal for the course, though software engineering is also important.
+This course contributes mainly to the following desired departmental learning goals, listed in order of emphasis.

 Course Goals and Means of Assessment

 Specific course goals include the following.
-These goals will be assessed by means of homework assignments, quizes, class participation, and tests.
+These goals will be assessed by means of homework assignments, small group presentations, class participation, and tests.
 Informal student comments are also considered.

-• By the end of the course the student should be able to write Fortran 90 programs that use the techniques of numerical analysis that were covered.
+• By the end of the course the student should be able to write Fortran programs that use the techniques of numerical analysis that were listed above.
 Programming assignments are again the main means of assessment for this goal.

 • By the end of the course the student should be able to explain the mathematics behind the numerical analysis techniques that have been covered and to use this to explain the tradeoffs among competing techniques.
-Tests and discussions are the main means of assessment for this goal.
+Tests, student class presentations, and discussions are the main means of assessment for this goal.

 Grading and Course Policies

-Letter grades will be assigned according to the scheme found in the current College Bulletin.
-Exams will be announced in advance, but quizzes could be given at any time.
-The nature of the exams may vary.
-Ask the instructor before each for information about the exam.
-Cell phones and pagers should be turned off and put away during exams.
-The use of calculators is encouraged (in fact, expected), but calculators are not to be shared among students during an exam.
-Computers will not be used during exams or quizzes.
+Letter grades will be given using the scale found in the College Bulletin.
+Due to the technical nature of the course, exams will be open book, open notes and will be announced in advance.
+Be sure to bring to each exam notes from class, handouts, homework solutions, and example programs.
+However, you must still be well-prepared as it is not possible to look up how to solve every problem in the time given.
+Homework and test answers are expected to be written using good English and good mathematics.
+These items will be graded not just on the correctness of their answers, but also on the clarity of their presentation.
+This is intended to help the student to develop good written communications skills.
+On exams, cell phones, tablets, laptops, and similar devices should be turned off and put away.
+The use of calculators is encouraged (and, in fact, necessary to answer some exam questions), but calculators are not to be shared among students during an exam.
 Some homework will be done on an individual basis, but a seminar approach will be used at times.
-Thus a problem may be given to a small group of students, who will be responsible for solving it (usually by writing a Fortran program), analyzing it, and presenting the results to the class.
-On homework, students can use computerized mathematics systems such as Mathematica to supplement their work in Fortran unless told otherwise.
+Thus a problem may be given to a small group of students, who will be responsible for solving it (usually by writing a Fortran program, using Mathematica, and doing some math), analyzing it, and presenting the results to the class.
+Some of these small group problems will require you to look up additional information about the type of problem given.
+On homework, students can use computerized mathematics systems such as Mathematica to supplement their work in Fortran.

 Both the instructor and students are expected to do their best to produce a good class and to treat each other with respect.
 This includes many factors, such as listening when someone else is speaking, trying to understand what others are saying, being of assistance to others, etc. It definitely does NOT include making fun of others.
-On a practical level, do your best to improve your grade: read the text, attend class, do the work, ask questions, and try to answer questions in class!
-Mathematics is not a spectator sport!
-It requires active participation and repeated practice.
-Do lots of homework problems!
+On a practical level, do your best to improve your grade: read the course materials, attend class, review what was done in each class before having to go to the next class, do the homework and small group work, ask questions, and try to answer questions in class!
+Computer science requires active participation and repeated practice.
 If you begin to feel lost, consult one of the tutors, see the instructor, or work through the difficulties with the help of another student in the course.
 Do not let yourself get behind.
 In fact, one key to academic success is to start early on homework and other tasks.
-Last-minute miracles seldom work!
+Last-minute miracles seldom work, particularly with software development!
 Note in particular that attendance is expected.
 Student performance is bound to deteriorate when classes are missed.
-In order to emphasize the importance of attendance, the policies outlined right after this paragraph will be used.
+Partly in order to emphasize the importance of attendance, the policies outlined right after this paragraph will be used.

 • If the student does not attain a passing average in the test category, a failing grade will be received for the course.

-• Each unexcused absence after the first 3 results in 1.5 percentage points being deducted from the final course grade.
+• Each unexcused absence after the first 3 results in 1.5 percentage point being deducted from the final course grade.

 • Arriving late for class or leaving early (without a proper excuse) is counted as 1/2 of an absence.